M.E. Baird, master of light and shade in song, sound and image.

-"Deeply evocative, M.E.
+Deeply emotive, M.E.
 Baird is driven by emotion.
-Whether in the carefully crafted lyrics or the music itself, emotion drips from everywhere, it trickles down walls and pools on the floor.
-It aches and hurts...and it’s beautiful." ★★★★ Rhythms Magazine, Australia.
+Whether in the carefully crafted lyrics, the music itself or his lamenting singular voice, emotion drips from everywhere, it trickles down walls and pools on the floor.
+It aches and hurts...and it’s beautiful.’ - Rhythms Magazine

 M.E.
-Baird's music career began in the early '90s as part of the inner Melbourne, folk, rock and grunge scene.
-During this period he wrote and recorded one album and an Ep with his then folk-rock trio Zen For Head as well as solo shows and playing the guitar on other peoples recordings.
-However, from 1999 - 2006, M.E.
-Baird dispanded music to travel to Europe, the UK and Northern Africa.
-He then settled in Sydney to pursue a career in art and design including teaching and lecturing at various universities and art schools.
-However, he eventually saw the light and returned to Melbourne and his true love of songwriting under the musical moniker of Lionel Lee releasing 'Vexed Intentions' (2008) followed by his critically acclaimed folk/pop offering Mysteries of the heart; Vagaries of the mind (2010).
+Baird's music career began as part of the inner Melbourne, folk, rock and grunge scene of the 1990s, while also studying at RMIT University.
+During this period he wrote and recorded one album and an Ep with his then folk-rock trio Zen For Head as well as performing solo and playing guitar on other peoples recordings.
+M.E.
+Baird then disbanded writing and recording in 1999 to travel to Europe, the UK and Northern Africa.
+He returned to Australia in 2001 settling in Sydney where he pursued an academic career lecturing at various universities and art schools.
+In 2006, He eventually returned to his true love of songwriting under the musical moniker of Lionel Lee and Lionel Lee’s Curse releasing Vexed Intentions (2008) followed by his critically acclaimed folk/pop offering Mysteries of the heart; Vagaries of the mind (2010).

 Born and raised in Frankston, Victoria, M.E.
 Baird has lived in many places since, each a unique chapter in life and art.
 He currently calls the historic township of Bangalow in the lush hinterland of Northern New South Wales home.
 Although Bangalow offers M.E.
 Baird a place of great solace and a sanctuary for thinking and creating, it is on the road sharing his songs and stories that he is truly in command.